 Book List

-I’m also including a rating scale (A-E with A being the best) so you’ll know what I think of them.
+I’m also including a rating scale (A-E with A being the best) so I’ll remember what I thought of them.

 January